 However, if you drag down the cursor by selecting the square, you’ll get the following output.

 2. Using the Fill Command from Excel Toolbar

-The Fill command works similar to the Fill Handle Tool except it has some extra features.
+The Fill command works similarly to the Fill Handle Tool except it has some extra features.
 Whatever, if you wish to autofill the joining date except counting the weekend, that means, you want to count only weekdays.

-⏩ Next, the following dialog box will appear and check the circle before the Weekday unit.
+⏩ Next, the following dialog box will appear, and check the circle before the Weekday unit.

 ⏩ After finishing the above task, you’ll get the output where the two dates (orange colored) exclude the weekend within days.